Will-Sweaney/willsweaney.com/index.md

 layout: home

 hero:
-  name: "temp"
+  name: "Will Sweaney"
-  text: "temp"
-  tagline: temp
+  tagline: The site of all time
   actions:
     - theme: brand
       text: Markdown Examples